- Financial AidFinancial Aid

 Submit income documentation directly to the Office of Financial Aid, including signed and dated copies of your, and if you are a dependent student, your parents’ most recent national income tax return(s), if applicable, wages statements, or other documentation of income, including information about perquisites and benefits.

-- Information about any “outside” scholarships or tuition benefits to be received or Coverdell or Section 529 college savings or prepaid tuition plans to be used.
+- Information about any “outside” scholarships or tuition benefits to be received.
 Students who may qualify for “outside” scholarships should comply with all deadlines and special procedures.
 Aid applicants who receive outside scholarships or tuition benefits are reminded that the Office of Financial Aid must be informed of any such awards, regardless of amount.

 IF YOU WILL BE SEEKING ONLY U.S. FEDERAL FINANCIAL AID, such as a Federal Direct Stafford Loan or Federal Direct PLUS (parent) Loan, please submit the following: